rtCamp/ps-analysis-tool-wiki/Troubleshooting-Guide.md

 To ensure smooth performance and prevent excessive memory or CPU consumption, Chrome actively manages system resources.

-This includes identifying and terminating processes in tabs that are not being actively used.
-Service workers, which are essential for background tasks and offline capabilities, can be resource-intensive if left running indefinitely.
+This includes managing processes in tabs that are not being actively used.
+Chrome may terminate service workers after they have been idle for a certain period, regardless of tab activity, to reclaim resources.

 To optimize resource usage, Chrome will terminate service workers that have been idle for a certain period.
 If a service worker hasn't been actively handling events or tasks, Chrome reclaims the resources it was using.

 **How This Impacts the PSAT Extension:**

-The PSAT extension relies on its service worker for core functionality (such as data processing or background synchronization), Chrome's termination of an idle service worker can disrupt the extension's operations.
+The PSAT extension relies on its service worker for core functionality, such as data processing or background synchronization.
+If Chrome terminates an idle service worker, it can disrupt the extension's operations.

 This disruption can manifest as: